felixwatts/bus/README.md

 - Publish to a key
 - Wildcards in publish keys
 - Double wildcards in publish keys
 - Publisher can CLAIM an area of the keyspace.
 This means no one else can claim it or publish to it and the publisher gets informed when subscribers subscribe within its space

+Future Features

 - Register as a METHOD provider
 - Request a method and get a response